 And I realized, in asking museum visitors to describe the work of Jackson Pollock, that if it’s hard enough to explain an accordion without moving, it’s almost impossible to explain Pollock’s paintings.
 These canvases are bursting with a kind of dynamic energy that gets into your feet.
 Following one brushstroke, or, more likely, one long attenuated drip, means tracking it along the painting, up and down and around, like a freshly unknotted balloon full of air whipping senselessly across the room.
 Because Pollock is action.
 His own movement is one and the same with the paint.
 We can trace the drips, from the canvas to the one-two punch of paint that is both flicked off a stick and poured directly from a can, and follow it straight up back to the arm in action that flicked and poured.
 To view a Pollock is to view Pollock, hovering and squatting and hunkering and crouching over his canvases, a cigarette hanging out of his mouth.
 See how many verbs it takes to make up for you not seeing my flailing arms right now?
-Really, writing about Pollock is just inefficient.
+I mean, really, writing about Pollock is just inefficient.

 So what’s going on here?
 What is the point of these wild, spun honey nests of drips?
 Well, to begin with, some context.
-If you’ve heard of Jackson Pollock, then you’ve probably heard of the movement he is synonymous with: Abstract Expressionism.
+If you’ve heard of Jackson Pollock, then you’ve probably heard of the movement that he is synonymous with: Abstract Expressionism.
 Now let’s take just a minute and unpack that name.
 It should ring a bell, because we’ve explored Abstraction when we looked at Mondrian, and we’ve explored Expressionism when we looked at Kirchner.
 And if there’s anything that I would have hoped that you took away from those episodes is that they are polar opposites.
 Expressionism is looking trauma square in the eye: it is unfiltered, raw, emotional, and specific.
-Abstraction, on the other hand, is a kind of transcendence away and above the trauma to a place that is tidy, harmonious, and universal.
+Abstraction, on the other hand, is a kind of transcendence away from and above the trauma to a place that is tidy, harmonious, and universal.
 The fundamental conceit of each movement is wholly at odds with the other.
 So how can Abstract Expressionism be a thing?

 First things first, it’s important to note that plenty of artists whose styles are seemingly at odds are given this Abstract Expressionist label, from Pollock to Mark Rothko to Franz Kline to Willem DeKooning.
 All of these artists banded together as members of the New York School, a collective that formed in the 1940s when artists were fleeing Europe and taking refuge in the United States.
 This had a significant but not unsurprising consequence for art history: Paris, the heretofore unrivaled capital of modernism, was forced to relinquish its hold, and New York became the center of the art world.
 Abstract Expressionism was the first big movement following this shift, and was therefore a uniquely transitional, aesthetically-disjointed movement that basically restarted the clock.
 If you major in art history and your focus is on Modernism, then 1950, and Pollock representing for the Americans, tends to be the bookend.

-But what united these Abstract Expressionist artists, much more than subject matter – or, more appropriately, lack of subject matter – is energy.
-We can define energy here by the explosive canvases that are so specific and iconic to Pollock’s later abstract style, but also in a deeply spiritual sense: so many Abstract Expressionists felt that they were painting a kind of universal, collective spiritual unconscious.
+But what united these Abstract Expressionist artists, much more than subject matter – or, more appropriately, the lack of subject matter – is energy.
+We can define energy here by the explosive canvases that are so specific and iconic to Pollock’s later abstract style, but also in the deeply spiritual sense: so many Abstract Expressionists felt that they were painting a kind of universal, collective spiritual unconscious.
 Pollock in particular underwent Jungian psychoanalysis as part of his psychiatric treatment for his alcoholism in 1938.
 This exposure to the writings of Carl Jung, who espoused, among other things, the integration of opposites – conscious and unconscious, order and disorder—resulted in, for Pollock, an almost obsessive exploration of unconscious symbolism.
 His early works are teeming with symbols and juxtapositions, surrealist and fantastical, males and females, as he tried to work through these treatments on the canvas.

 But as time went on, representation gave way to an abstract lens onto this collective unconscious.
-Again, let’s first unpack that phrase.
+And again, let’s first unpack that phrase.
 Like Abstract Expressionism, collective unconscious should be a contradiction in terms.
-This idea that our deeply personal subconscious – our own subjectivity, my own unique me – is something we all share should be conceptually impossible.
+This idea that our deeply personal subconscious – our own subjectivity, my own unique me – is something that we all share should be conceptually impossible.
 And yet…it’s pretty fundamental to being human.
 Because, as Monty Python and the Life of Brian taught us, we are all individuals.
 And attempting to capture this on a canvas isn’t actually so unlike what Picasso, who was neither abstract nor an Expressionist, was getting at in Analytic Cubism.
 There, he was taking a step back, objectively painting our own subjective perspectives onto the world.
-Here, Pollock is take a step in, painting his own emotions, his own subjectivity, throwing himself quite literally into his canvas, and yet, when we as viewers take a step back, it’s something that we can all relate to.
-He creates a universality that appeals to us on a primal level.
+Here, Pollock takes a step in, painting his own emotions, his own subjectivity, throwing himself quite literally into his canvas, and yet, when we as viewers take a step back, it’s something that we can all relate to.
+He creates a universality that appeals to all of us on a primal level.

 This is partially because, like I said before, we so deeply empathize with his process.
-And not necessarily emotionally – believe me, you’re not missing out something if Pollock doesn’t leave you feeling crappy.
+Not necessarily emotionally – believe me, you’re not missing out something if Pollock doesn’t leave you feeling crappy inside.
 I mean physically.
 Viscerally, even.
 Toe-tappingly.
 Consider the painting technique.
-It was revolutionary enough when the Impressionists showed their brushstrokes, taking a firm stand that paintings were painted, you know, by painters, and no longer trying to varnish away their brushstrokes – really, the artist’s fingerprints.
-Now Pollock has taken this further, by making each brushstroke, or drip on the canvas, a direct product of his own physical action.
+It was revolutionary enough when the Impressionists showed their brushstrokes, taking a firm stand that paintings were painted, you know, by painters, and no longer trying to varnish away their brushstrokes, their fingerprints.
+Now Pollock has taken this further, by making each brushstroke, or drip onto the canvas, a direct product of his own physical action.
 You don’t get this kind of thrown drip without the immediacy of an arm flicking it.
 That arm is so present, we can feel it.

 But it would be a mistake to write Pollock off a temperamental drunk who was simply using the canvas as an outlet for his fury.
 For all of their chaos, his paintings were painted with deep intention.
 Although he said he often immersed himself in a trancelike, spiritual state when he painted, playing with the element of chance, he didn’t like to think of his drips as accidents.
 Rather, they were controlled, and enormously aesthetically balanced; I doubt these paintings would be half so compelling if they weren’t.
 As you follow the trajectory of individual lines across this canvas, there is a wonderful sense of symmetry and gracefulness.
-When you step back to take it all in at once, the gestural black lines spasm and plume and burst beautifully to and fro, like dancers in motion, while the various layers of color jump forward and retreat back behind others, creating a pulsing cadence and flow.
+When you step back and take it all in at once, the gestural black lines spasm and plume and burst beautifully to and fro, like dancers in motion, while the various layers of color jump forward and retreat back behind others, creating a pulsing cadence and flow.
 It takes a tremendous amount of control and a keen eye to paint abstraction that evokes wild abandon so elegantly.
 And Pollock, who had the rare treat of being a hugely important artist in his lifetime, knew how thin the line was between perceived chaos and actual chaos, and wrestled with it until his death in a drunken car accident in 1956 at the age of 44.
 He writes, “The painting has a life of its own, and I try to let it come through.
 It is only when I lose contact that the result is a mess.
 Otherwise there is a pure harmony, an easy give and take, and the painting comes out well.”

 And you feel this, standing in front of a Pollock canvas, this harmonious give and take.
-It’s energetic, but not aggressive; powerful, but not upsetting.
+It’s energetic, but it’s not aggressive; it’s powerful, but it’s not upsetting.
 There are plenty of artists in the 20th century who delight in making their viewers uncomfortable, but Pollock wasn’t one of them.
-There’s something gracious in his restraint, his privileging of balance, so that we tap our toes and sway our hips as we look, but don’t actually experience the same emotional angst that he did.
+There’s something gracious in his restraint, his privileging of balance, so that we tap our toes and sway our hips as we look, but we don’t actually experience the same emotional angst that he did.
 Of course, it’s right there in the bio, and in the pre-loaded cultural associations with Pollock and his booze and his temperament that we bring to one of his paintings.
-Between his own spiritual associations and his aesthetic influences and personal emotional hell underpinning these drips, there’s certainly enough to dive into, to write about, to explore, to explain.
+Between his own spiritual associations and his aesthetic influences and his personal emotional hell underpinning these drips, there’s certainly enough to dive into, to write about, to explore, to explain.
 But then, it’s just so much more efficient to move.